El verbo To Have.

 Cuando se trata de órdenes externas impuestas, (leyes, normas, etc) o dictadas por terceros, es más usual el empleo de 'to have to'

-The doctor says I have to stop smoking / El médico dice que tengo que dejar de fumar
+The doctor says I have to stop smoking / El médico dice que tengo que dejar de fumar.

 En forma negativa, 'must not' expresa una prohibición.
 En cambio, 'don't have' to indica que algo no es necesario, es decir, que no existe obligación.